 8. Cannes, France

 Cannes offers a balance of style, culture and ease, making it an excellent choice for older travellers.
-The famous Boulevard de la Croisette is perfect for a gentle stroll, with plenty of cafés and seating along the way to stop, relax and take in the sea views.
-Many of the city’s main attractions are close together, which means less time travelling and more time enjoying the sights for those who may get fatigued quickly.
+The famous Boulevard de la Croisette is perfect for a gentle stroll, with plenty of cafés and seating along the way.
+Many of the city’s main attractions are close together, which means less time travelling and more time enjoying the sights for those who tire quickly.

 For a step back in time, Le Suquet, the old quarter, has winding streets and medieval architecture to explore at a leisurely pace.
 If you’d prefer a quieter setting, a short ferry ride to the Iles de Lérins provides a peaceful retreat surrounded by nature, offering a welcome pause from the bustle of the city.